“Everything in life is either predator or prey. You are either hunting or running.” -Unknown

 Holy Places and Holy Days

-Worship of Nenteth began with the creation of the Kithrix around 2800 years ago and was later adopted by human bands of nomadic hunters.
+Worship of Nenteth began with the creation of the Kithrix, around 2800 years ago, but was later adopted by human bands of nomadic hunters.
 Faith spread to other cultures after that, with a notable population among the wood elves.
-At present time in Azkon, Nenteth is mostly worshipped on the wild plains.
+At present time in Azkon, Nenteth is mostly worshiped on the wild plains.

 Correct Worship and Rites/Rituals/Requirements